lamalab-org/lamalab.github.io/content/posts/chempile_instruction.md

 | chempile-instruction (reasoning)  | 73006    |  41158636   |   563.77 |

 no consistent trends emerge in average tokens per row between original and rephrased subsets. a substantial token reduction occurs in the education subset, attributable to the challenge of preserving information from lengthy textbooks and transcripts. for the paper subset, the modest token increase suggests embedding dispersion results from rephrasing-induced diversity rather than length changes.

+manual inspection of the chempile-paper subset indicates that this variance primarily stems from the rephrasing model prioritizing the paper’s core contributions. during rewriting, contextual details and ancillary elaborations used by authors to frame findings, are systematically omitted.

 ## is chempile-instruction a good dataset?